 The Benjamin A. Gilman International Scholarship Program is open to all U.S. citizen undergraduates, in good academic standing, who meet the criteria listed below:

 - The applicant must be receiving a Federal Pell Grant or provide proof that he/she will be receiving a Pell Grant at the time of application or during the term of his/her study abroad.

 - The applicant is studying abroad for at least four weeks in one country.
-Programs going to more than one country are eligible if the student will be studying in one country for at least four consecutive weeks.
+Programs going to more than one country are eligible if the student will be studying or interning in one country for at least four consecutive weeks.

 on the U.S. Department of State’s current Travel Warning list.

 If you are unsure about your eligibility status, please consult our Frequently Asked Questions.